-New Mexico State Forestry is responsible for reporting on projects that are funded.
+The New Mexico Forestry Division is responsible for reporting on projects that are funded.
 All projects are tracked in a spreadsheet that includes the project name, land ownership, Forestry Division district, amount of state funding allocated, match/leverage (if applicable), funding expended, target acres, and completed acres.
 This spreadsheet will be updated quarterly.
-Additionally, New Mexico State Forestry will produce an annual report containing a brief narrative of each project with fiscal year and amount funded, project status, highlights of the project, and photos of completed work.
+Additionally, the New Mexico Forestry Division will produce an annual report containing a brief narrative of each project with fiscal year and amount funded, project status, highlights of the project, and photos of completed work.